linkedin/venice/docs/proposals/vip-3.md

 since the authorization logic need not run within the hot path of every single request.
 For these reasons, approach 2 is preferred.

+### Metrics

+Similarly to auth/auth, there is already an abstraction for taking metrics out of Venice on the Java side, so for the metrics that will be gathered on the Rust side, two analogous approaches exist: build a Rust abstraction that can be implemented so that the Rust server gains the ability to emit metrics directly, or build a mechanism by which metrics held in Rust's memory can be copied over to the Java side, and emitted alongside the other Java side metrics.
+The latter approach is analogous to what is being done in Ingestion Isolation, where the child process periodically sends all its metrics to the parent process.
+For the same reason as in auth/auth that it would be simpler for the operator, the second approach is preferred here as well.

 ## Development Milestones

 The milestones for the MVP would be the following: